SimonHarte/SpartanGrid/README.md

 ### Responsive Layout Container

-You can either apply responsive layouts by adding the class to the `.g-row` directly or make a whole section with multiple `.g-row`s which use the layout by wrapping them with a container using the layout class.
+You can either apply responsive layouts by adding the class to the `.g-row` directly or build a whole section with multiple `.g-row`s which use the layout by wrapping them with a container using the layout class.

 ```html
 <div class="g-row layout-r-1">